datastaxdevs/workshop-IOS-Swift-Astra/README.md

 We can perform HTTP requests in the terminal app using a command line tool called cURL, or client URL.

-Before using cURL, run these commands in your Terminal windown so that you won't have to copy these values more than once:
+Before using cURL, run these commands in your Terminal window so that you won't have to copy these values more than once:

 ```bash
 export ASTRA_DB_ID=REPLACE_ME